 The buns in Bah Khongji’s farm were raised just after the previous harvest, which was in the month of November/December, but not set alight.
 They were left to compost naturally.
 That was the big difference between him and many other farmers of the region.
 During the next 5-6 months’ process of natural composting, nothing was sown and the land was left fallow.
 Not burning the Bun piles greatly favoured millions of earth creatures, i.e., microbes and other insects, to take over the task of natural composting.

 By April the plant matter in the buns would have gently transformed into fine, rich humus, fully composted and ready for planting.
 No further addition of manure of any kind is required, like in burnt buns.
 Bah Khongji’s traditional method was a fine example of letting Nature do its own fertilizing.

-Bah Khongji plans to grow ginger in his farm land.
+Bah Khongji plans to grow ginger in his farmland.
 Planting would start by the beginning of April and finish by mid-April, before the rains.
 Weeding is done once a month.
 By November the crop becomes harvestable.
-It is from traditional farmers like these that Zizira procures the produce that go into its products.
+It is from traditional farmers like these that Zizira procures the products that go into its products.

 Seeding Material for Next Harvest – Follows a Natural Process